openxla/community/rfcs/20230505-benchmarking-strategy.md

 - **\[P2\]** XLA:GPU
 - **\[P2\]** XLA:CPU

-Regression benchmarks need to be able to run for each PR to support culprit finding.
-Whether they actually run on each PR (post-submit) or find the actual point of regression by bisecting after a regression has been detected is up to the detailed design.
+Regression benchmarks need to be able to run for each commit to support culprit finding.
+Whether they actually run on each commit or find the point of regression by bisecting after a regression has been detected is up to the detailed design.
 Regression benchmarks will focus on IREE first, and exact scope of XLA regression requirements is still TBD.

-### Pre-submit regression (A/B diff)
+### Pre-submit regression

 Presubmit regression testing will only be offered for Compilers developed under the OpenXLA umbrella.
 We already have presubmits running for both compilers and